Cozy Peach Kitchen

 Recipe features

-• Quick & easy: This meal takes just about 15 minutes to make and it's even quicker if you use storebought pesto instead of homemade.
+• Quick & easy: Vegetarian pesto pasta takes just about 15 minutes to make and it's even quicker if you use storebought pesto instead of homemade.

-• Veggie-forward: Not a fan of zucchini?
+• Veggie-forward: Zucchini sauteed in Italian seasonings goes well with pesto and pasta.
+Not a fan of zucchini?
 Use mushrooms, cherry tomatoes, peas, broccoli, or whatever you have on hand for the veggie component of this meal.

 Ingredients